 - Crimp the edges with a fork or with a rope pattern.
 To make the rope pattern, place your left index finger at one end of the empanada.
 Using your other hand, grasp the dough right beside your index finger and pull it up.
 Then, place your left index finger on the pulled-up dough and repeat.
 Pinch off any extra dough at the other end.
 You can use this to make an extra empanada.

 - Place eight empanadas on each tray, then brush them with beaten egg and cut two small vent holes in the top with a knife.

-- Bake the empanadas at 375 F for 35-40 minutes, until golden brown.
+- Bake them at 375 F for 35-40 minutes, until golden brown.
 Rotate the trays halfway through for a more even bake.
-Let the empanadas cool on wire racks for 20 minutes before serving.
+Let them cool on wire racks for 20 minutes before serving.

 - Both the empanada filling and dough can be made up to 3 days ahead.